jeisaRaja/todolist/journal.md

 ### 5 May 2022
 After months of pause, the problem still exist.
 Noticed one new problem, we need to refresh the page (not literally f5).
 We need to make a function that refresh the content inside the tabs. 'refresh' function sounds correct.

+!!We done it --> we dont actually need another refresh function, we can use 'showProjects' and 'showTodos'